hyl3rid/blog/data/blog/ravioli.md

 ⦁ Add shallots and garlic, cook for a minute or until they are translucent.
 ⦁ Next, add sliced mushrooms and cook until they are soft.
 ⦁ Add parsley, black pepper and salt.
 Cook for two more minutes and set aside to cool down.
-⦁ Once the mushrooms cool down, add them into a food processor bowl.
-Add ricotta and parmesan cheese and process for 20 seconds until you get a paste.
+⦁ Once the mushrooms cool down, add them into a bowl.
+Add ricotta and parmesan cheese and mix throughtly.
+⦁ Set aside.

 **Assembly:**
 ⦁ Roll out the pasta dough into a thin sheet using a machine or by hand as preferred.